RolandChristensen/developer-journal/_drafts/git.md

 `$ git checkout`
 `$ git diff`

-Scenarios:
+Quick Start Scenarios:
 * Starting a git repo with existing code
     1. `$ git init` to initialize a new repo
     2. `.gitignore` to keep unneccessary files and secrets out of source control
     3. `$ git add .`, `$ git add file-name`, `$ git add directory-name` to stage files to be tracked
     4. `$ git commit -m "First commit of existing code"`
-* Creating a branch in order to keep new work separate from the main branch before it has been thoroughly tested (double checked)
 * Renaming a branch
     * `$ git branch -m master main`
+* Creating a branch in order to keep new work isolated from the main branch before it has been thoroughly tested (double checked)
+    1. `$ git status` to verify you are on main branch. if not `$ git checkout main`.
+    2. `$ git branch -b new-branch-name` creates a new branch identical to the current branch and 'checks out' that new branch
+* View the changes (diff) between files changed before "staging" to double check your work
+    1. `$ git diff`
+* View the changes between staged files and the last commit
+    1. `$ git diff --staged` or `$ git diff --cached`
+* Committing staged changes to the branch
+    1. `$ git commit -m "Useful commit message, so you can find these changes in the future"`
+* Ammending a previous commit
+    1. `$ git commit -a -m "Commit message that encompasses all changes, not just the amended changes"`
+* Viewing all commits
+    1. `$ git log`
+* View all commits on branch, since you created the branch
+    1. `$ git log --oneline main..branch-name`

 * Making changes and viewing the changes in the file to double check your work before commiting it
 * Dividing your work into small manageable and unit testable changes (Commits) to log the changes of new work
 * Using branches to try out different algorithms